-It is possible for the power_state value returned by this command to be stale by the time the command completes, as another state change request could have been initiated and completed in the interim.
+It is possible for the power\state value returned by this command to be stale by the time the command completes, as another state change request could have been initiated and completed in the interim.

+message_id: 0x5

+protocol_id: 0x11

+This command is mai ndatory.

 Parameters

+i arameters

 Name Description

-uint32 domain_id Identifier for the power domain.

-Return values

-Name Description

-int32 status NOT_FOUND: if domain_id does not point to a valid power domain.

-See section 4.1.4 for status code definitions.

-uint32 power_state Platform-specific parameter identifying the power state of this domain.
-For device power domains, this parameter is encoded as described in Table 5. -------------------- --
+Return values Name Description One of, but not limited to, the following: int32 status SUCCESS: if the current power state is returned successfully.
+III.32 Status NOT_FOUND: if domain_id does not point to a valid power domain.
+See section 4.1.4 for more status code definitions. uint32 power_state Platform-specific parameter identifying the power state of this domain.
+For device power domains, this parameter is encoded as described in Table 5.

-4.3.2.7 POWER_STATE_NOTIFY
+4.3.2.7 POWER\STATE\NOTIFY

 This command allows the caller to request notifications from the platform for state changes in a specific power domain.
-These notifications are sent using the POWER_STATE_CHANGED notification, which is described in section 4.3.3.1.
+These notifications are sent using the POWER\STATE\CHANGED notification, which is described in section 4.3.3.1.

-Notification support is optional, and PROTOCOL_MESSAGE_ATTRIBUTES must be used to discover whether this command is implemented.
+Notification support is optional, and PROTOCOL\MESSAGE\ATTRIBUTES must be used to discover whether this command is implemented.